tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The remaining pages, much like the blocks page, will also be relatively blank until we begin interacting with our blockchain.

-Inform the students that they will have time to explore the various pages of Ganache as they setup their Ganache blockchain in the next activity.
+Inform the students that they will have time to explore the various pages of Ganache as they set up their Ganache blockchain in the next activity.

 Now that Ganache is running the local development blockchain on `localhost:8545`, Open [Remix](http://remix.ethereum.org) in your web browser.